-Challenging the government’s failure to properly levy the fishing industry
+Challenging the Government’s failure to properly levy the fishing industry

-ELI v Minister for Oceans and Fisheries and Others
+ELI v Minister for Oceans and Fisheries and others

 Trawling boat surrounded by seagulls